MartinP7r/blog/_posts/2022-08-29-swift-commandline-tool.md

 Furthermore, a `--help` (`-h`) documentation for your command-line application is automatically generated.

-For our finished example, it will look like this:
+For our finished example, it will look something like this:

 ```terminal
 $ swift run MyApp -h